tomwechsler/Online_Workshops/Workflow_Management_Grundlagen/Git_Befehle.md

 git init <directory>
 ```

-Clone repo located at <repo> onto local machine.
+Clone repo located at "repo" onto local machine.
 Original repo can be located on the local filesystem or on a remote machine via HTTP or SSH.

 ```
 git clone <repo>
 ```

-Stage all changes in <directory> for the next commit.
-Replace <directory> with a <file> to change a specific file or use a dot for all files in the repo.
+Stage all changes in "directory" for the next commit.
+Replace "directory" with a "file" to change a specific file or use a dot for all files in the repo.

 ```
 git add example.txt